ircv3/ircv3-specifications/example-spec.md

     obsoletes:
         - metadata-3.2

-The spec names to use here are those specified in the site [speification registry file](https://github.com/ircv3/ircv3.github.io/blob/master/_data/specs.yml).
+The spec names to use here are those specified in the site [specification registry file](https://github.com/ircv3/ircv3.github.io/blob/master/_data/specs.yml).

 ---